dsnet/file-server/README.md

 By default, the server starts up listening on `:8080` and serves files from the current working directory.

-For more options, see `filer-server -help`:
+For more options, see `file-server -help`:
 ```
 Usage: ./file-server [OPTION]...